thotran2015/FinalProject/README.md

 make sure to configure Python interpreter to Python 3.5(py35).

 ## Code
+The main code files are described here.
+If a file is in the repo but is not described here, it probably is not super relevant to the current features of the system.
 * **menu.py** is the main that you will run to start up the IM app.
-* **LeapPython.so** is a compiled file of LeapPython module for Python 3.5 and Linux.
-   * Note: If you don't have Linux, please recompile LeapPython for Python 3.5 on your OS.
-Instructions for recompiling LeapPython is under Recompiling LeapPython for Python 3.5.
 * **animation.py** contains the metronome widget and app without any menu or navigation UI.
-* **testing_filechooser.py** has the filechooser widget
-  for the accompaniment feature.
-* **backup** is a folder containing backup copies of LeapPython.so and libLeap.dylib that were compiled for Python 3.5 on Linux.
+* **record.py** is the file that records and process tempo input from users.
+* **detect_peaks.py** contains the function that detects peaks in processed signal.
 * **midi_player.py** contains code for the accompaniment feature.
 It loads and processes a given midi file.
 It can adjust the tempo based on the input tempo.
 Also, it can exclude one instrument from a midi file to simulate the accompaniment of that instrument.
+* **testing_filechooser.py** has the filechooser widget
+  for the accompaniment feature.
+* **backup** is a folder containing backup copies of LeapPython.so and libLeap.dylib that were compiled for Python 3.5 on Linux.
 * **midi_files** is a folder with some sample midi files that you can use to test out the accompaniment feature.
 To use your own midi files, save them to this folder.
+* **LeapPython.so** is a compiled file of LeapPython module for Python 3.5 and Linux.
+   * Note: If you don't have Linux, please recompile LeapPython for Python 3.5 on your OS.
+Instructions for recompiling LeapPython is under Recompiling LeapPython for Python 3.5.
+* **Leap.py** contains Leap SDK functions that return hand positions, pinch/grab strength, etc.

 ## Recompiling LeapPython for Python 3.5
 ```